 Days Required: 5-7 days

-The Weminuche Wilderness, found between Durango and Silverton, is probably the finest portion of the entire Colorado Rockies.
+The Weminuche Wilderness, found between Durango and Silverton, is probably the finest portion of the entire Colorado Rocky Mountains.
 It is an unparalleled beauty with rugged peaks, hidden lakes, and a number of 14ers – making it one of the most beautiful hikes in Colorado.

 Although there are several shorter treks in this area, no one route is better than the mighty Needleton Loop.
 This loop leads you through most of the Weminuche’s finest portions and is not only one of the backpacking trips in Colorado, but one of the best trails in the entire USA as well.